Priscaruso/Desafios-DIO/README.md

 Desafio_validação_de_notas.py: A task that requests you to write a code to validate the student's grades.
 The user enters the first and the second student's grade that must be from 0 to 10.
 If the grade doesn't meet this requirement, the user will be prompted to enter a validate grade again.
 The code calculates and shows the student average grade and asks if the user wants to make a new calculus by typing the option '1' or not by typing '2'.

+desafio_fibonacci_facil: A challenge that asks you to create a code to exihibit the fibonacci sequence.
+The user enters the number of elements it wants to see from the sequence.